elliottlawson/converse/docs/examples/basic-chat.md

 # Basic Chat Example

-This example demonstrates how to build a simple chat interface using Laravel Converse with OpenAI.
+This example demonstrates how to build a simple chat interface using Converse with OpenAI.

 ## Controller Setup